bpb27/rewa/NOTES.md

 # feature shit

+- consider further result filtering when sort is ebert or oscars or budget or box office

 - Fix the add movie script to account for new table

 - about w/ a google form or link to github to open an issue